JoshuaDodds/venus-nextgen/README.md

 # Venus OS React Based Energy Dashboard

+## Introduction
+Do you have one or more of the following devices in your home?

+- [x] Solar panels (the more the better)
+- [x] A Tesla vehicle (optional)
+- [x] Victron Energy Equipment (Cerbo GX compatible Inverters/Chargers, MPPT charge controllers, etc.)
+- [x] Home Energy Storage System with canbus or serial control and working well with your Victron system
+- [x] an ABB B21/23/24 Kilowatt meter (optional)
+- [x] a Domoticz based Home Automation system (optional)

+If so, this project might be something you will find interesting.
+Have a look at what this project offers by reading more below.
+To get the most out of this project, you will also need to configure and setup the backend service which feeds additional data into the dashboard of this project.
+You can read more about the backend service here:
+[CerbomoticzGX](https://github.com/JoshuaDodds/cerbomoticzgx) or contact me for more information.

 ## Credits:
 Many thanks to Victron Energy BV for the initial build of this project.
 This project intends to integrate various other non-victron based third party services and equipment and many of these changes will not be able to merged upstream for